Ratinax/sudoku_solver/README.md

 ## Execution

 * First you have to fill sudoku grid with your own numbers

 ![Grid](screenshots/sudoku_grid.png)

-* Than we execute the program
+* Than execute the program
 ```
 	python3 sudoku_resolver.py
 ```
 ![Execution](screenshots/execution.gif)
-* Execution have been maunally slowed down to see reel effects
+* Above execution have been maunally slowed down to see reel effects
 ## Annex

 For better perfs it only works with 9 x 9 grid